 So, while those types of games are easier to run on higher resolution monitors, there really isn’t an advantage gained by doing so.

-And, then you have a game like PUBG, that is so poorly optimized, that adding any kind of extra demand on your system to run it (like running it at higher resolutions) can put you at a disadvantage.
-Even pros and popular streamers run PUBG on lower settings—despite having insanely high-end gaming PCs—because of the advantage (or, rather, the lack of a disadvantage) that having more framerates in the game offers.
+And, then you have games like PUBG (as an example), that release so poorly optimized that adding any kind of extra demand on your system to run it (like running it at higher resolutions) can put you at a disadvantage.
+Even pros and popular streamers run competitive titles on lower settings—despite having insanely high-end gaming PCs—because of the advantage (or, rather, the lack of a disadvantage) that having more framerates in the game offers.

 All this really boils down to is the fact that, the average modern gamer is probably either mainly playing games where a higher resolution monitor offers no advantage, or who don’t have the budget required to support 4K gaming.
 And, so, for competitive gamers, they aren’t going to spend an exorbitant amount of money getting high-end systems that can run their favorite games at ultra high-definition resolutions, when there is really no advantage to be gained by doing so.
 And, for budget gamers, they don’t have the thousands of dollars that are necessary to buy the kind of hardware that is needed to run games on a 4K monitor.